microsoft/azuredevopslabs/labs/vstsextend/timetracker/readme.md

 sidebar: vsts2
 permalink: /labs/vstsextend/timetracker/
 folder: /labs/vstsextend/timetracker/
-updated: blank
 ---
 ## Overview
-**7pace Timetracker** is a professional full-feature time recording and management solution that seamlessly integrates with Visual Studio Team Services (VSTS).
+**7pace Timetracker** is a professional full-feature time recording and management solution that seamlessly integrates with Azure DevOps.
 Designed for software engineers, by software engineers, Timetracker exists within the same environment in which you work, allowing you to quickly and easily plan, estimate, enter, and track time directly on work items, and then use the resulting data to improve your productivity.
 This integration between work done and time tracked lets you know exactly how much time you’re spending on your work items, leading to better estimation and more efficient time management.
 The entire development team can see team members' individual pace, remaining time, and decreasing burndown.

 **Timetracker** also offers an optional desktop Windows Client that can be installed on your local system.
 In Timetracker 4.0, time tracking moved to the server with a built-in Web Client that allows you to start tracking right from any work item.
 You can use multiple desktops, run the Windows Client everywhere or just open your browser; you will see a synced time interface that you can control from wherever you are.

 ## What’s covered in this lab

-In this tutorial, you will see how you can easily add time from various locations within Timetracker and VSTS and then use that time data to increase your knowledge and productivity:
+In this tutorial, you will see how you can easily add time from various locations within Timetracker and Azure DevOps and then use that time data to increase your knowledge and productivity:
 1. How to Record Your Time on the Work Item Form (Details tab **Start Tracking** and Time tab **Add Time** buttons)
 1. How to Record Your Time with Timetracker’s Windows and Web Clients
 1. How to Record Your Time with Timetracker’s **Monthly**, **Timesheet** (Add **New Time** Timesheet Cells and List Editor) and **Times Explorer** Pages